 \subsection{The Quaternionic Saito-Kurokawa Lift}

 In this subsection we recall the statement of \cite[Theorem 4.1.1]{pollackCuspidal}, in the case $n=2$.
-Before we give the statement of (loc. cite), suppose $\lambda=[T_1,T_2]\in V^{\oplus 2}$ and define a $2$-by-$2$ matrix with entries in $\Q$ via the formula
+Before we give the statement of (loc. cit.), suppose $\lambda=[T_1,T_2]\in V^{\oplus 2}$ and define a $2$-by-$2$ matrix with entries in $\Q$ via the formula